U.S. finalizes order allowing 15 passenger air carriers to suspend service to 75 airports

 Airlines must maintain minimum service levels in order to receive government assistance but many petitioned to stop service to airports with low passenger demand.

-Both United Airlines (UAL.O) and Delta Air Lines (DAL.N) won tentative approval to halt flights to 11 airports, while JetBlue Airways Corp (JBLU.O), Alaska Airlines (ALK.N) and Frontier Airlines were approved to stop flights to five airports each.
+Both United Airlines and Delta Air Lines won tentative approval to halt flights to 11 airports, while JetBlue Airways Corp, Alaska Airlines and Frontier Airlines were approved to stop flights to five airports each.